claudiajs/example-projects/README.md

 ## Examples in other repositories

+* [Quote Bot](https://github.com/philnash/quote-bot), showing how to integrate with Twilio
 * [Slack Ping Command](https://github.com/marcusoftnet/pingu), showing how to create a simple Slack command, pinging a Web URL and reporting the result
 * [State-Action-Model](https://github.com/jdubray/sam-samples/tree/master/crud-blog-lambda) example, showing how to use the [SAM pattern](http://sam.js.org/) to create a Lambda-powered blog